flokk.

 Chichen Itza Archaeological Zone

 Leave Cancún by 7am to beat the tour buses and the midday heat at this UNESCO World Heritage Site, one of the New Seven Wonders of the World.
-Kids are genuinely awestruck by El Castillo pyramid, and t
+Kids are genuinely awestruck by El Castillo pyramid, and the acoustics trick near the ball court where a clap echoes like a quetzal bird is a reliable crowd-pleaser for all ages.

 culture